HasanQadir/budget-management-app/README.md

 # Budget Management System

-A Django + Celery based system for managing advertising budgets and campaign scheduling.
+A Django 5.2.5 + Celery based system for managing advertising budgets and campaign scheduling.

+## Requirements

+- Python 3.10+
+- Redis 6.0+
+- Django 5.2.5 (LTS)
+- Celery 5.3.6
+- PostgreSQL 13+ (recommended) or SQLite (for development)
+- Node.js 16+ (if using frontend assets)

 ## Features